-Protect your pet during hurricane season
+Pets and hurricanes: protect your pet during hurricane season

 It is always a good plan to stock up on food, water, basic necessities, comfort, and first aid for you and your pet.
 If the power goes out you will want to have lighting options – flashlights, candles, and stock up on plenty of batteries.

 If you choose to stay in the comfort of your home, make sure you have properly secured your home.
 The storm may startle or scare many pets, which would give them the option to try to run away.
 Secure all windows with boards and reinforce doors.
 Reside with your pets in a single room and steer clear of outer windows and doors for security.
-Provide the pet’s carrier for comfort and security.
+Further, provide the pet’s carrier for comfort and security.

-Find Comfort in Pet a Carrier
+Find comfort in a pet carrier

 Your pet carrier should be included as part of your animal’s necessary belongings.
-According to Dr. Nold, “Your pet should be comfortable in the carrier.
+According to Nold, “your pet should be comfortable in the carrier.
 Getting your pet used to the carrier should ideally be done over weeks to months, not days to hours.
 Also, the carrier should be a proper size for your pet.”
 Comfort can go a long way when battling Mother Nature, make sure you have all of your furry companion’s favorite bedding and toys.

 Identification is very important for your pet.
 “Make sure your pet can be identified if they get separated from you, ideally this means they would be microchipped in addition to a physical tag with contact information.
-Also, consider including a recent photo of your pet that may help identify if they are to become lost” states Dr. Nold.
+Also, consider including a recent photo of your pet that may help identify if they are to become lost” states Nold.